GafferHQ/gaffer/doc/source/ScriptingAPI/ScriptFiles/index.md

 ### .gfr ###

 The “Gaffer” extension.
-Intended for scripts used as the main project file.
+Intended for use as the main project file, or for adding to one.
+Created when saving a file or exporting a selection of nodes (_File_ > _Export Selection..._).

 ### .grf ###

 The “Gaffer reference” extension.
-Intended for scripts exported and imported from Reference and Box nodes.
+Intended for scripts exported and imported into Box nodes or imported into Reference nodes.
+Created when exporting a Box node.

-> Note :
-> The Reference and Box nodes will only import scripts with the .grf extension.
-To import a .gfr script into a Reference or Box node, change its extension to .grf.
-No additional conversion is necessary.

 ## Sample Script File ##

-Below are the contents of a sample Gaffer file containing a SceneReader and Camera node connected to a Group node:
+Here are the contents of a sample Gaffer script, followed by a breakdown of the format:

 ```python
 import Gaffer